jr-garcia/AssimpCy/docs/_pypi_desc.rst

    pip install assimpcy

-If that does not work for you, please check `Installation <http://assimpcy.readthedocs.io/en/latest/install.html>`__ for instructions.
+If that doesn't work on your system, please check `Installation <http://assimpcy.readthedocs.io/en/latest/install.html>`__ for instructions.